Follow a comprehensive dust and ignition control program.

 - Strictly enforce a no-smoking policy.
 “NO SMOKING” signs should be posted in key locations.

-- Analyze your entire grain handling system.
-Determine where dust accumulations occur and how to best control or eliminate them.
-Pay special attention to areas that allow extra dust to accumulate, such as holes in spouting; casings of bucket elevators; pneumatic conveying pipes; screw augers and drag conveyer casings.
-Areas in need of repair should be repaired immediately.
+- Develop a Dust Hazard Analysis is accordance with NFPA 61.
+Determine where fugitive grain dust accumulations occur and minimize or eliminate them.
+Pay special attention to areas that allow extra fugitive grain dust to accumulate, such as gaps in spouting; casings of bucket elevators; pneumatic conveying pipes; screw augers and drag conveyer casings.
+Areas in need of repair should be corrected immediately.

 - Consider food grade mineral oil.
-Spraying edible oil on or into a moving stream can help control dust emissions.
+Spraying edible oil on or into a moving stream can help control fugitive grain dust emissions.
 See Control Grain Dust Emissions With Oil.

 - Develop and implement a written housekeeping program with established methods, frequency and inspection.
 Follow a written clean-up schedule to help ensure all areas of your facility are inspected and cleaned daily — more frequently during peak periods of operation.